fdmysterious/uninja/README.md

 Its goal is to give the user some simple helpers to generate ninja build files, using a convenient modular structure, and the python language for flexible configuration.

+# Objectives

+uNinja aims the following objectives:

+- Can run on a vanilla python installation (no pip dependency);
+- Minimal sources, so that it can be copied directly in the target project;

 # Give me an example?

 At its lowest level, you can generate a simple build file for a C hello world application